 In February 2015, Halifax Water undertook a stakeholder consultation in support of an application to implement a Seasonal Disinfection Program.
-Since 2017 Halifax Water has been turning off the Ultraviolet (UV) systems annually between November 1 and April 30 at the Halifax, Dartmouth, Eastern Passage and Herring Cove Wastewater Treatment Facilities (WWTFs) and have been turning them back on between December 24 and January 2 to provide disinfection during the Polar Bear swim in the Herring Cove area.
+Since 2017, Halifax Water has turned off the Ultraviolet (UV) systems annually between November 1 and April 30 at the Halifax, Dartmouth, Eastern Passage and Herring Cove Wastewater Treatment Facilities (WWTFs).
+Prior to 2020, UV systems at all of these facilities were turned back on between December 24 and January 2 to provide disinfection during the Polar Bear swim in the Herring Cove area.

-During the two pilot trials from 2015 to 2017 that were required to permit the seasonal disinfection program in our operating Approvals issued through Nova Scotia Environment (NSE), the majority of bacteria levels detected remained below recreational swimming limits for E.coli, Fecal Coliform and Enterococci.
+During the two pilot trials from 2015 to 2017 that were required to permit the Seasonal Disinfection Program in our operating Approvals issued through Nova Scotia Environment & Climate Change (NSECC), the majority of bacteria levels detected remained below recreational swimming limits for E.coli, Fecal Coliform and Enterococci.
 However, Halifax Water continued to turn the UV systems on at each facility for the swim in the Herring Cove area.
 Please click the following link for sample results.

 Halifax Water uses the time when UV systems are turned off at each facility to undertake extensive maintenance and cleaning of the systems to ensure they are properly operating during the summer months when recreational activities are increased.
-The two-week period of turning the UV system back on (between December 24 and January 2) interrupts and impacts the efficiency of these maintenance activities.
-It should also be noted that turning the systems off also reduces the Green House Gases (GHG) produced by operations at the WWTFs.
+Without the need for the annual two-week period of turning the UV systems back on (between December 24 and January 2) at Halifax, Dartmouth and Eastern Passage WWTFs, these maintenance activities can be completed more efficiently.
+It should also be noted that turning the systems off also reduces the energy used and associated Green House Gases (GHG) produced by operations at each of the WWTFs.

 Frequently Asked Questions